 ![]() View Image | Thin, perforated flap. |

 It usually occurs with loss of suction or poor suction when the suction ring is applied.
-Steep corneas with average K readings of 47.00 D or greater are also at higher risk for perforated buttonhole flaps (see the image below).
+Steep corneas with average K readings of 47.00 D or greater also are at higher risk for perforated buttonhole flaps (see the image below).
 When suction is turned on, the suction ring presses down around the limbus, causing distortion and an abrupt increase in pressure inside the eye.
 Characteristically, the pressure will rise to more than 60 mm Hg.
 A handheld tonometer is used to check the level of pressure in the eye.
 The pupil dilates, and the patient's vision blacks out as a result of temporary ischemia.
 Lifting the ring will correspondingly lift the eye.

 ![]() View Image | Buttonhole in flap. |